 The Orange Grove turned into the Actor's Theatre from 1929 to 1935.
 It was the Grand International Theatre and running films again from 1935 to 1937.
 The name was shortened to Grand Theatre in 1937.

 The theatre ended its life as the Grand in 1946.
 Its last chapter involved showing first run films from Russia and Europe.
 Herb Rosener was the last operator.
-The building was owned by the eastate of George Walker.
+The building was owned by the estate of George Walker.
 Thanks to Ken McIntyre for finding the April 4, 1946 L.A.
 Times article for a post on the Photos of Los Angeles Facebook page.

 Status: It was demolished in 1946 to provide additional parking for the Robinson's department store.
 There's now a mixed use building on the site with a Whole Foods on the ground floor and housing above.

 More exterior views:

 Looking south on Grand from 7th Street, perhaps around 1912.
 It's a photo by Martin Behrman in the Los Angeles Public Library collection.
 The photo also appears in the California State Library collection.
 Note the "Theatre" sign on the stagehouse.
 And check out that nice fire escape access to the grid.

 1913 - A look at the theatre as the Mozart.
 It's a photo by G. Haven Bishop, part of a set he did for the Southern California Edison Co.
 It's in the Huntington Library collection.